Frequently Asked Questions: Peet's Coffee

 How has the working group ensured that the campus community's concerns have been heard?

 Working group members represent a variety of campus constituents and worked with their respective groups and networks to receive feedback on potential partnerships during the RFP and negotiation process.
-Last year, the ASUC Student Senate passed a bill that formalized student participation and feedback within the UPP structure.
+In 2015, the ASUCStudent Senate passed a bill that formalized student participation and feedback within the UPP structure.
 This process increases student engagement, giving them a seat at the table.
 Student representatives play an instrumental role in evaluating and shaping each partnership, including prioritizing funding for programs and initiatives that are important to them.

 How much revenue will the university receive from the agreement with Peet's and how will it be divided up?